RefresherTowel/docs/statement/index.md

 Statement replaces scattered `if (state == ...)` checks with a clear structure:

-- Each object (or struct) owns a `StateMachine`.
+- Each object (or struct) owns a `Statement`.
-- Each machine manages one active `State` at a time.
+- Each machine manages one active `StatementState` at a time.
 - States can define:
   - `Enter` (runs once when entered)
   - `Update` (runs each Step)